Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Comparison with Deep BSDE Methods

-In short, \textbf{Deep BSDE} methods approximate the \emph{value function} by solving an HJB PDE or a backward SDE for \(V\), then infer the policy as a subsequent step.
-By contrast, \textbf{Pontryagin-adjoint} approaches (like ours) solve a different backward SDE for the costate \(\lambda\) and use it to \emph{directly update} the policy at every iteration.
-These two perspectives involve distinct computational trade-offs: Deep BSDE can be advantageous if one explicitly needs \(V(t,x)\) across the entire domain, while Pontryagin-adjoint methods often provide a more streamlined path to the optimal policy—particularly in scenarios (e.g., Merton with consumption) where extracting multiple controls from a single value function might prove cumbersome.
+In summary, deep BSDE methods approximate the value function by solving an HJB equation or a BSDE for $V(t, x)$, then infer the policy afterwards.
+By contrast, Pontryagin-adjoint approaches solve a different BSDE for the costate $\left(\lambda_{t},Z_{t}\right)$ and directly update the policy at each iteration.
+These perspectives involve distinct computational trade-offs: \begin{itemize} \item Deep BSDE can be advantageous if one explicitly needs value function $V(t,x)$ across the entire domain or must solve high-dimensional PDEs where direct HJB methods are infeasible. \item Pontryagin-adjoint can offer a more streamlined route to an optimal policy, particularly when multiple controls must be determined (e.g., consumption and investment in the Merton problem), where extracting each control from a single value function might prove cumbersome in a value-based approach. \end{itemize} Overall, one's choice between these methods depends on whether the value function itself is the main quantity of interest, or whether they prefer a more direct, adjoint-based path to optimizing the policy.